015a 9 months ago

 It just that the cinematography and the soundtrack are so fantastic by themselves, that they make us forget how mediocre is the rest of the movie.

-• s1artibartfast 8 hours ago
+• s1artibartfast 9 months ago

 I loved dune 1, was a huge childhood fan of the books, like Villeneuve as director, but still couldn't get into Dune II.
 The whole move felt like a montage.
 Not the artistic montage I would hope for, but a clunky montage with forced lines like something from a marvel movie.
 I got the sense that either critical parts were left of the chopping block or the film was relying on the book knowledge for context cohesion and gravitas.